 According to the American Board of Funeral Service Education (ABFSE), while courses may be taken online, embalming labs must be taken in a clinical setting (www.abfse.org).
 Some programs offer accelerated on-campus lab sessions for distance learners, so you only have to be on site for a week, while others allow you to complete your hands-on training at your current workplace.
-In clinical labs, you'll get practical experience with real cadavers, learning how to physically embalm a corpse and gaining first-hand practice conducting routine procedures for sanitizing, restoring and preserving the corpse.
+In clinical labs, you'll get practical experience with real cadavers, learning how to physically embalm a corpse and gaining first-hand practice conducting routine procedures.

 Online courses cover methods and theories such as:

 - Methods of preservation, disinfection and restoration of human remains